 He faced charges that included providing material support for terrorism before the military commission at the base.
 But U.S. courts have ruled that material support at the time of the alleged offenses did not constitute a war crime that could be prosecuted at Guantánamo and the case was withdrawn.
 He cannot be tried in civilian court because Congress has prohibited the transfer of Guantánamo detainees to the U.S. for any reason, including prosecution.

-Ghassan Abdallah al-Sharbi is one of 76 prisoners still being held, including 32 approved for release
+Al-Sharbi is one of 76 prisoners held at Guantánamo, including 32 who have been approved for release and are awaiting transfer.